 In these times we live in, a vacuum cleaner is a basic tool in just about every home and it really makes cleaning the home a lot simpler – and it also does it very well.
 But you should know that all vacuum cleaners are not similar.

-They actually have some differences that you should know about.
-One of these differences are that not all cleaners have what is called a “beater bar”.
-Some vacuums are fitted with a brush that rotates, where others do not have one at all.
+They have some differences that you should know about.
+One of these differences is that not all cleaners have what is called a “beater bar”.
+Some vacuums are fitted with a brush that rotates, whereas others do not have one at all.

 This then brings us to the question – is a cleaner fitted with a beater bar better compared to one that doesn’t have this component?
 What is the difference and which one does a better job?